engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ERROR | An error event.
 Something went wrong.
 FATAL | A fatal error such as application or system crash.

-Besides giving context, log levels allow us to disallow messages below a certain threshold.
+Besides giving context, log levels allow us to disable messages below a certain threshold.
 Filtering logging output reduces the verbosity of our application and thus increases our runtime performance.
 Logging - while helpful for observability and debugging - brings a significant performance overhead with it.

 When building and deploying for *Release*, we disable *DEBUG* logs per default.
 The necessity of printing application state and data for helpful debugging sessions is at odds with the discipline of security and confidentiality for production logs.
 Regardless of log level, we never print sensitive information.

-To further decrease performance needs of logging, we introduce log sampling.
-Our logging implementation collects repeated information over our sampling time.
-Lower storage, less performance overhead.
-We report the number of repetitions.
+To further decrease the performance needs of logging, we introduce log sampling.
+Our logging implementation collects repeated information over our sampling time leading to lower storage requirements and less performance overhead.
 The amount of storage needed for application logs escalates rapidly.
 The effort of sampling logs and eliminating duplicate entries becomes worthwhile in short time.
 We log retention length for different entries to store the smallest number needed.
 Legal compliance forces us to retain certain logs for either a minimum or maximum amount of time.

 ### Metrics